openbmc/openbmc-test-automation/ffdc/docs/plugin.md

 ```

 This is to avoid passing object self in plugin args YAML when calling the class function(s).
+However python class static method has its own limitation, do not use unless needed.

 You can add your own plugin modules to extend further.